 - Soundproof office partitions and dividers

-Wood furniture in general can be used to reduce noise in a variety of settings.
+Wood furniture, in general, can be used to reduce noise in various settings.

-When used correctly as an acoustical material, it helps to reduce the amount of sound that is transmitted through the air.
+When used correctly as an acoustical material, wood-based materials can significantly help to reduce the amount of sound transmitted through the air.

-One effective and eco-friendly method is to use plants.
-Trees, shrubs, and climbers can all absorb sound waves, reducing noise levels significantly.
+Another practical and eco-friendly method is to use plants.
+Trees, shrubs, and climbers can absorb sound waves, significantly reducing noise levels.